Moonriz-ar/Moonriz-ar/README.md

 <h1 align="center">Hi 👋, I'm Andrea Lin</h1>
 <h3 align="center">A junior frontend developer from Buenos Aires, Argentina</h3>

+<p>I have experience as sales in IT industry for 7+ years, I am a team player and have solid communication skills.
+Since December 2020, I have started the journey to learn programming, through self learning resources such as FreeCodeCamp, The Odin Project and FullStackOpen.
+Also, since May 2021, I am a scholarship student in a Full-Stack program called Certified Tech Developer, which is taught by Digital House and endorsed by MercadoLibre and Globant.
+The graduation date is set to be December 2023.</p>

 - 🔭 I’m currently working on [Alkemy Challenge React](https://github.com/Moonriz-ar/alkemy-challenge-react)

 - 🌱 I’m currently learning **React**

 - 📫 Reach me by email: **andre93_lin@hotmail.com**

 - ⚡ Fun fact **I like to cook (Taiwanese, Korean and Argentinean food!) and play card games.
-Lately been obsessed with Monster Hunter Rise.**
+Lately been obsessed with Monster Hunter Rise and Lost Ark.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">